Booked for football halftime show of UI's virtual homecoming celebration: REO Speedwagon frontman Kevin Cronin

 Cronin has been booked for a virtual 15-minute concert at halftime of the rescheduled homecoming game, set for Dec.
 5 against Iowa, UI Alumni Association President/CEO Jennifer Dillavou told The News-Gazette.

-It's part of a weeklong homecoming schedule of activities that also includes salutes to the UI's COVID SHEILD Team, interviews with alumni award winners, an international student talent show and more.
+It’s part of a weeklong homecoming schedule of activities that also includes salutes to the UI’s COVID SHIELD Team, interviews with alumni award winners, an international student talent show and more.